provectus/kafka-ui/SECURITY.md

 ## Reporting a Vulnerability

+Please **DO NOT** file a publicly available github issues regarding security vulnerabilities.
-Please report all sensitive security vulnerabilities via email (maintainers.kafka-ui "at" provectus.com).
+Send us details via email (maintainers.kafka-ui "at" provectus.com).
 Consider adding something like "security vulnerability report" in the title of an email.
-If we haven't answered you in 48 hours (excluding weekends), please kindly remind us via an issue (without security details).